zihao-fan/Friendamap/LEARNINGS.md

 search for nearby places using Yelp API, and return 5 places that is most similar to the place provided by user.

 - Users can find out who else using this app favors a place.
-To implement this feature, we stored the favorite places provided by each user.
+To implement this feature, we stored the favorite places provided by each user in a MySQL database.
 We implemented a POST request to store new favorite place for a user id, and a GET request to retrieve user ids that liked a place using the place name and address.

 - Users can get a list of users who have visited a place.
 To implement this feature, each user account is able to indicate whether the user has visited the place through a POST request.
 We store this information in MySQL database.
 A GET request with place name and address can retrieve the users who have visited a place with place name and address.